 The majority of our colon cancer patients can undergo minimally invasive surgery.
-UC San Diego Health colorectal surgeons are experts in advanced laparoscopic surgical techniques, which use smaller incisions and result in less scarring and faster healing, and our gastrointestinal surgery specialty is ranked among the top 25 in the nation by
+UC San Diego Health colorectal surgeons are experts in advanced laparoscopic surgical techniques, which use smaller incisions and result in less scarring and faster healing.

 Our surgeons were the first in the region to perform minimally invasive surgery for colorectal cancer, and we see the highest number of young colorectal patients in the region.

 Types of surgery for early-stage colon cancer may include:

 - Removal of small polyps during a colonoscopy